Avast VPN Review 2022 | Is Avast VPN safe?

 Avast VPN offers good torrenting capabilities and definitely tends to be one of the fastest VPNs I have tested.
 However, I am yet to see torrent-specific features like SOCKS5 proxies from the provider.

 At the same time, Torrenting and P2P support is offered by Avast SecureLine VPN but only on these limited number of server locations (listed below).
-So, I would like seeing an improvement in the servers too.
+So, I would like to see an improvement in the servers too.

 - Prague, Czech Republic